explosion/spacy-course/chapters/en/slides/chapter1_03_rule-based-matching.md

 It's also more flexible: you can search for texts but also other lexical attributes.

-You can even write rules that use the model's predictions.
+You can even write rules that use a model's predictions.

 For example, find the word "duck" only if it's a verb, not a noun.